-For some users using same set of hashtags continuously have been the cause of shadowban, if you’re continuously using the same hashtags for extended periods of time Instagram might think you’re being a little spammy.
+For some users using the same set of hashtags continuously have been the cause of shadowban.
+If you’re continuously using the same hashtags for extended periods of time Instagram might think you’re being a little spammy.
 So keep your hashtags fresh and keep rotating them.
 It’s advisable to have some 10-20 different combination sets and use them with time instead of same one every time.

 5. Avoid being reported by other users:

 Try to avoid getting reported by another user.
-Because on check if they confirms that you are at fault ad actually violated their terms of service., they may fully disable ban account, or just shadowban you.
+Because on the check if they verify that you are at fault and actually violated their terms of service, they may fully disable banned account, or just shadowban you.

-There are no fixed official rules or guidelines by Instagram, but I have shared few tested things (its through trial and error and through guidelines by few friends).
-Though good news is that shadowbans don’t appear to be permanent, most users tend to get theirs lifted within 2-3 weeks.
+There are no fixed official rules or guidelines by Instagram.
+But have shared few tested things over here (it’s through trial and error and through guidelines by few friends).
+Though the good news is that shadowbans don’t appear to be permanent.
+And most users tend to get theirs lifted within 2-3 weeks.

 1. Switch from a business account to a personal account

-The reason this might work is because ever since Facebook acquired Instagram, they’ve tried to monetize the platform by limiting the reach and engagement of business accounts.
+The reason this might work is, ever since Facebook acquired Instagram they’ve tried to monetize the platform by limiting the reach and engagement of business accounts.
 And wants you to buy ads on Instagram.
 So by switching from a business account to a personal account, it’s possible that you might recover from that.

 2. Take a short break from Instagram